chozeur/KVM-QEMU-Sonoma-Hackintosh/README.md

 	* Get [gibMacOS](https://github.com/corpnewt/gibMacOS) : `git clone https://github.com/corpnewt/gibMacOS.git`

-	* Run `gibMacOS.command` and select the macOS version you want to download (Sonoma in this case).
+	* In the cloned repo, run `gibMacOS.command` and select the macOS version you want to download (Sonoma in this case).

 	* Run the downloaded `InstallAssistant.pkg` and follow the instructions.